mvolkmann/blog/src/lua.md

   // To check if the top of the stack contains nil ...
   // if (lua_isnil(L, -1))

-  lua_getglobal(L, "myBoolean");
+  // Retrieve a global variable from the Lua virtual machine
+  // and place in on the top of the stack. lua_getglobal(L, "myBoolean");
-  int myBoolean = lua_toboolean(L, -1);
+  // Get the value from the top of the stack as a specific data type. int myBoolean = lua_toboolean(L, -1);
   printf("myBoolean = %d\n", myBoolean);